 As the experiment was repeated, changes occurred within the animals brain, “As each rat learned how to navigate the maze, its mental activity decreased.As the route became more and more automatic, each rat started thinking less and less.
 It was as if the first few times a rat explored the maze, its brain had to work full power to make sense of all the new information.
 [But after repetition] It didn’t need to choose which direction to run, and so the decision-making centers went quiet.
 All it had to do was recall the quickest path to the chocolate.”
 [Duhigg, p.15]

 The same habits are formed with our thought patterns.
 If you are in a rut your brain gets used to it then you will continue to be that way.
 Therefore, it’s important to wake yourself up with a positive jolt, just like the rats when they were put into the cage or the treat was moved somewhere else, their brain had to start working again.
-Just like you have to get yours working again.
+Just like that you have to get yours working again.

 And there’s good news, just how a negative pattern could be internalized within you, a positive one can too.
 And the way to get yourself into a better mindset is getting up and physically doing something positive.